arnognulf/dotfiles/prompt/README.md

 Timing statistics
 =================

+By default, commands are measured and will emit a popup notification and audible beep if they take longer than 30 seconds.

+This is useful for starting a long-running task, and then reading up on another subject, or drinking a coffee until the computer notifies that the task is complete.

 ![Long running command finished with statistics, and popup visible](images/timing.png)

-By default, long-running commands (> 30s) are measured and will emit a popup notification and audible beep when finished.

 Defining icons, statistics, and priorities
 ==========================================

-Commands can be categorized as two kinds: interactive and batch-commands.
+To configure app icons, and wether to emit a notification or not, we need to define what "kind" of category a command is:

+* interactive command - reponsive to user input, no notification when ended.
+* batch command - user input is either not possible or not frequent, can be long-running and thus a notification is needed when ending.

 Interactive commands
 --------------------
 This is a type of command that should be responsive for user input.

 Interactive commands should have a high priority in order for the system to appear responsive to the user.

-It is of no interest how long such a command has been running since often the user themselves orders the command to exit.
+It is of little interest how long such a command has been running since often the user themselves stops the command.

 * no measurement of running time.
 * no notification when exiting.